Kkies/Anomaly_Detection_of_NYC_Traffic/README.md

 ## Conclusion

 This project is an excellent start to understanding the complexities of city transportation.
-However, the future of this project is where more in-depth insight will occur.
+It can be utilized by city transportation officials to learn what areas are accident prone and need to have thier lanes expanded.
+However, the future of this project is where more global insight will occur.
 By creating a dashboard that visualizes all locations simultaneously, users will see city-wide traffic trends.
+This will allow users to see if anomalies in different locations trend together.

 ## Next Steps